jayB133/jayB133.github.io/_tabs/about.md

 ---

 Hello!
 I'm Jacrorious, but if you're reading this you can call me Jay!
-I'm currently working as an IT Security Engineer at [Ada County](https://adacounty.id.gov/).
+I'm currently working as an Firewall Security Engineer at [Insulet](https://www.insulet.com/).

 My cybersecurity journey began at Boise State University's [Institute of Pervasive Cybersecurity](https://www.boisestate.edu/cybersecurity/), where I served as an analyst.
-The Institute is at the forefront of cybersecurity research and innovation in Idaho and the region, fostering partnerships between industry, academia, and government to enhance national cybersecurity capabilities.
-This experience laid the foundation for my career, leading to my role as a Cyber Security Intern at [St. Luke's](https://www.stlukesonline.org/), Idaho's largest health system, before stepping into my current position.
+The Institute is at the forefront of cybersecurity research and innovation in Idaho and the region.
+This experience laid the foundation for my career, leading to my role as a Cyber Security Intern at [St. Luke's](https://www.stlukesonline.org/), Idaho's largest health system.
+I was able to land my first full-time rold at Ada Count as a Security Engineer 1 before stepping into my current position.

 I hold a Bachelor's degree in Cyber Operations and Resilience from Boise State University.
 You can read more about my academic journey [here](https://www.boisestate.edu/online/2024/01/14/jacorious-smith-from-air-force-to-cybersecurity-expert/), where I was featured in a student success story.